 We often need volunteers to assist with some of our programs in our office, located in Auburn.

 Seniors First offers a Recreation and Respite Adult Day program at two locations to provide activities for seniors with physical or cognitive impairments and respite for their caregivers.
 Games, music, exercise, crafts, adventures with pets, and more are offered to participants of the program, which is designed for the enjoyment of older adults with Alzheimer’s or dementia and to provide much needed time off for their caregivers.
 The program is offered every Monday, Wednesday, Thursday, and Friday from 9 a.m. to 1 p.m. at the Twelve Bridges Library in Lincoln and every Tuesday and Wednesday at the Seniors First office in Auburn from 9 a.m. to 1 p.m.

 Volunteers are the heart of this program.
 This creative and energetic group form one-on- one relationships with our seniors and work in small group settings to provide a reassuring presence, supervision, set-up and clean-up, and lunch and snack preparation.
 Volunteers must be at least 18 years of age.
 Teens may volunteer for specific projects upon approval.

 Interested in becoming a Seniors First Volunteer?
-Please download and complete our Volunteer Application and send it to:
+Please download and complete our Volunteer Application, and make a copy of your driver’s license and current auto insurance card (which shows expiration) and send it to: